peterkuma/django-attach/README.md

 Example
 -------

-[example_project](tree/master/example_project) is an example django project demonstrating the use of django-attach.
+Directory [example_project](example_project) contains an example django project demonstrating the use of django-attach.
 Please see `example_project/README.md` for more information.

 Reference
 ---------